-Take the Class, Series or Go on the Intensives, or Do Both!
+Take the Class, Series or Go on the Retreats, or Do Both!

 The classes in both the Barriers to Spiritual Freedom and in the Experiencing Spiritual Freedom Series give students the opportunity to do their work, from process to mastery, in a small-group environments across a longer period of time as well as extended, highly focused off-site retreats.
 Having already developed skills in inner observation, students are led into the direct experience of the various focus areas that can lead to deep transformation and a noticeable change to patterns of thinking, feeling, and behaving.